samueloph/samueloph.github.io/content/blog/announcing_wcurl_a_curl_wrapper_to_download_files/index.md

 * Update wcurl's -o/--opts options, it's now just --curl-options.
 * Remove mention of language spoken in the Matrix room, we are using English now.
 * Update list of features of wcurl.
+## 2024-08-28
+* Mention availability in bookworm-backports.
+* Link to wcurl lightning talk from DebConf24.